angular/angular/aio/README.md

 API docs are generated directly from the source code.
 The source code is contained in TypeScript files, located in the `angular/packages` folder.
 Each API item may have a preceding comment, which contains JSDoc style tags and content.
 The content is written in markdown.
-To generate docs, each package's files need to be explicitly included in the [packages/BUILD.bazel](../packages/BUILD.bazel) file under the `files_for_docgen` target.
+To create docs, each package's files need to be explicitly included in the [packages/BUILD.bazel](../packages/BUILD.bazel) file under the `files_for_docgen` target.

 * **Other content**: guides, tutorials, and other marketing material.
 All other content is written using markdown in text files, located in the `angular/aio/content` folder.